 What are we doing about it?

-2600hz has built an awesome suite of provisioning tools for our clients to use in managing their systems.
-Provisioning is hard because hardware manufacturers make it hard, but that’s why there’s an opportunity for us to innovate in the first place.
-By concealing complexity from our clients, we make things run smoother and in a much more controllable fashion.
+2600Hz has built an awesome suite of provisioning tools for our clients to help them manage their systems.
+Provisioning is hard because hardware manufacturers make it hard, but that’s why there was an opportunity for us to innovate in the first place.
+By concealing complexity from our clients, we make everything run smoother and in a much more controllable fashion.
 To learn more about 2600Hz and how we can help simplify your life and business reach out to us with an email to sales@2600Hz.com.